Schools must consider age, maturity and skill level of students when planning curriculum activities.

 Further to those listed, include any additional hazards and control measures considering the local context of the activity.

-Manage bodily substances (e.g. blood) and open wounds before, during and after the activity.
+Manage open wounds before, during and after the activity.
 Consult

 infection control guidelines and Queensland Health's

-exclusion periods for infectious conditions poster for hygienic practices and first aid.
+exclusion periods for infectious conditions poster (PDF, 1.4MB) for first aid and hygienic practices

 |